jColeChanged/jColeChanged.github.io/jekyll/_posts/2021-04-23-notes-on-notes.md

 # Sprint to Smart

-You have to be real time before you can handle being non-real time.
+You have to be real time.
 So I covered the speed aspect of note taking first.
 Now I'm going to move on to getting more and more value from your notes over time.

 [How To Take Smarter Notes: 10 Principles to Revolutionize Your Note-Taking and Writing][smarter] is a book by Sönke Ahrens.
 It is the best book I've encountered on the subject of note taking.
 Sönke is one of the authors who realizes that our mediums are part of the thinking process, though like many, he limits this idea that our environments are thinking environments to just the idea that our writing is our thinking environment.

 This is a common error: mediums have natural incentives and incentives control behavior.
 So mediums end up influence what is produced within them.
 They aren't neutral.
 Since in practice writing has better incentives for thinking, it is the natural medium for good thinking.
 People recognize this and end up thinking that writing is thinking.
-In reality, all our interactions with the environment are a part of thinking, writing just tends to be better thinking and other mediums tend to corrupt it.
+In reality, all our interactions with the environment are a part of thinking, writing just tends to be incentivize better thinking and other mediums tend to corrupt it.

 What the book is really about though isn't so much note taking in general as it is a specific note taking strategy.
 To oversimplify for the sake of communicating the main idea, there was a person who was not formally educated who innovated in the methodology that he used to take notes.
 This innovation led to his notes becoming such a powerful tool that he leveraged them to produce upwards of fifty books.
 So great was the enhancement to his productivity that it stood out notably and became an object of study based on the merit of its enhancement.